xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 assets.load_spritemap(json_file, format)
 ----------------------------------------

-A sprite map is a utility built into the engine that enables you to divide up a texture into smaller sprites.
+A SpriteMap is a loaded resource used as an information source for the Font and Sprite structs.
+It provides a map for a texture letting the engine know where named regions are.
 This method allows you to load those files from various compatible formats.
 Here is how to use it:

 .. code-block:: lua